awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-sac.md

 ## Limitations<a name="sac-limitations"></a>

 If you enable SAC on an instance, the EC2 services that rely on password retrieval will not work from the Amazon EC2 console\.
-For example, EC2Launch, EC2Launch v2, and EC2Config will not be able to retrieve the Administrator password through the Amazon EC2 console\.
+Windows on Amazon EC2 launch agents \(EC2Config, EC2Launch v1, and EC2Launch v2\) rely on the serial console to execute various tasks\.
+These tasks do not perform successfully when you enable SAC on an instance\.
+For more information about Windows on Amazon EC2 launch agents, see [Configure your Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-instances.html)\.

 ## Prerequisites<a name="sac-prerequisites"></a>